carpentries-lab/python-aos-lesson/development/10-large-data.md

 but it's actually just another "lazy" feature of `xarray`.
-It's showing us what the output of the calculation would look like (i.e. a 360 by 720 array), but `xarray` won't actually do the computation until the data is actually needed (e.g. to create a plot or write to a netCDF file).
+It's showing us what the output of the calculation would look like (i.e. a 360 by 720 array), but `xarray` won't actually do the computation until the data is needed (e.g. to create a plot or write to a netCDF file).

 To force `xarray` to do the computation we can use `.compute()` with the `%%time` Jupyter notebook command